-Of horrid hell can come a devil more damn'd In evils, to top Macbeth.
-I grant him bloody, Mal.
-Luxurious, avaricious, false, deceitful, Sudden, malicious, smacking of every sin That has a name; but there 's no bottom, none, In my voluptuousness: your wives, your daughters, Your matrons, and your maids, could not fill up The cistern of my lust; and my desire All continent impediments would o'erbear, That did oppose my will: better Macbeth, Than such a one to reign.
 Macd.
+Not in the legions Of horrid hell, can come a devil more damn'd In evils, to top Macbeth.

+Mal.
+I grant him bloody, Luxurious, avaricious, false, deceitful, Sudden, malicious, smacking of every sin That has a name: But there's no bottom, none, In my voluptuousness: your wives, your daughters, Your matrons, and your maids, could not fill up

+The cistern of my lust; and my desire

+All continent impediments would o'er-bear,

+That did oppose my will: Better Macbeth,

+Than such a one to reign.

+Macd.
+Boundless intemperance

-Boundless intemperance In nature is a tyranny; it hath been The untimely emptying of the happy throne, And fall of many kings.
-But fear not yet To take upon you what is yours: you may Convey your pleasures in a spacious plenty, And yet seem cold, the time you may so hoodwink.
+In nature is a tyranny; it hath been

+The untimely emptying of the happy throne,

+And fall of many kings.
+But fear not yet

+To take upon you what is yours: you may

+Convey your pleasures in a spacious plenty,

+And yet seem cold, the time you may so hoodwink.

 We have willing dames enough; there cannot be That vulture in you, to devour so many As will to greatness dedicate themselves, Finding it so inclin'd.

 Mal.
-With this, there grows In my most ill-compos'd affection such A stanchless avarice, that, were I king, I should cut off the nobles for their lands; Desire his jewels, and this other's house: And my more-having would be as a sauce To make me hunger more; that I should forge Quarrels unjust against the good and loyal, Destroying them for wealth.
+With this, there grows, In my most ill-compos'd affection, such A stanchless avarice, that, were I king, I should cut off the nobles for their lands; Desire his jewels, and this other's house: And my more-having would be as a sauce To make me hunger more; that I should forge Quarrels unjust against the good, and loyal, Destroying them for wealth.

 Macd.
-This avarice Sticks deeper, grows with more pernicious root Than summer-seeming lust; and it hath been The sword of our slain kings: yet do not fear;
+This avarice Sticks deeper; grows with more pernicious root Than summer-seeming lust: and it hath been

+The sword of our slain kings: Yet do not fear; Scotland hath foysons to fill up your will,

-Of your mere own.
-All these are portable, With other graces weigh'd.
+Of your mere own: All these are portable, With other graces weigh'd.

-Scotland hath foisons to fill up your will,

 Mal.
-But I have none: the king-becoming graces, As justice, verity, temperance, stableness, Bounty, perseverance, mercy, lowliness, Devotion, patience, courage, fortitude, I have no relish of them; but abound In the division of each several crime, Acting it many ways.
-Nay, had I power, I should Pour the sweet milk of concord into hell, Uproar the universal peace, confound All unity on earth.
+But I have none: The king-becoming graces,

+As justice, verity, temperance, stableness,

+225 sig Q

+Bounty, perséverance, mercy, lowliness,

+Devotion, patience, courage, fortitude,

+I have no relish of them; but abound

+In the division of each several crime,

+Acting it many ways.
+Nay, had I power, I should

+Pour the sweet milk of concord into hell,

+Uproar the universal peace, confound

+All unity on earth.

 Macd.
-O Scotland, Scotland!
+O Scotland!
+Scotland!
 Mal.
 If such a one be fit to govern, speak: I am as I have spoken.

 Macd.
-Fit to govern!
-No, not to live. -- O nation miserable, With an untitled tyrant bloody-scepter'd, When shalt thou see thy wholesome days again, Since that the truest issue of thy throne By his own interdiction stands accurs'd, And does blaspheme his breed?
-Thy royal father Was a most sainted king: the queen, that bore thee, Oft'ner upon her knees than on her feet, Died every day she liv'd.
-Fare thee well!
+Fit to govern?

+No, not to live. -- O nation miserable,

+With an untitled tyrant bloody-scepter'd,

+When shalt thou see thy wholesome days again?

+Since that the truest issue of thy throne

+By his own interdiction stands accurs'd,

+And does blaspheme his breed? -- Thy royal father

+Was a most sainted king; the queen, that bore

+thee,